renju92/Medical-Insurance-Cost-Prediction/README.md

 Future Work:
 •	Explore additional features or external datasets to improve model performance.
-•	Deploy the model into production for real-time churn prediction and decision-making.
+•	Deploy the model into production for real-time Charges prediction and decision-making.